 10 research infrastructures (spanning areas of biobanking, systems biology, imaging, functional genomics, curated databases, screening, structural biology, marine model organisms, clinical trials, translational medicine) offer access through the CORBEL 2nd Open Call.
 Projects must apply for access to at least two different research infrastructures.
 For more information see the CORBEL open call website.

-The CORBEL Open Calls are now closed.
+The CORBEL and iNEXT Open Calls are now closed.